-- Contractor/Consultant - Staff time - Volunteer time - Materials & equipment - Printing, publication & design - Travel - Other (specify) - Show source of funding using categories like, volunteer time, in-kind donations, staff time, organizational cash, donations, grants. - Budget must include both expenses and income, including other sources of funding. - Rates for volunteer services may not exceed Oregon minimum wage, except in those instances in which the volunteer is using their professional skills for the grant assisted work.
-For example, if a carpenter or bookkeeper donates carpentry or bookkeeping services to the project, these services may be valued at the hourly rate the carpenter or bookkeeper would normally charge. - Contingency is not allowed to be funded by grant dollars and cannot be considered part of the required match amount. - Supplemental - Grant Administration Costs related specifically to the management of the grant tracking volunteer hours, submitting reports, etc. Costs related to projects (RFP process, contracting) should be included in that project category.
+- Contractor/Consultant - Staff time - Volunteer time - Materials & equipment - Printing, publication & design - Travel - Other (specify) - Show source of funding using categories like, volunteer time, in-kind donations, staff time, organizational cash, donations, grants. - o Budget must include both expenses and income, including other sources of funding. - Rates for volunteer services may not exceed Oregon minimum wage, except in those instances in which the volunteer is using their professional skills for the grant assisted work.
+For example, if a carpenter or bookkeeper donates carpentry or bookkeeping services to the project, these services may be valued at the hourly rate the carpenter or bookkeeper would normally charge. - Contingency is not allowed to be funded by grant dollars and cannot be considered part of the required match amount. - Supplemental - Contact Information for Signer Provide name, title, address, phone and email for the person with signature authority on the grant agreement. - Grant Administration Costs related specifically to the management of the grant tracking volunteer hours, submitting reports, etc. Costs related to projects (RFP process, contracting) should be included in that project category.
 Total for this section must not exceed 15% of the total project amount.
 Generally, this category should only be used for match to the grant funds.
 Provide scope of work, include staff and tasks involved. - Reconnaissance Level Survey Systematic architectural survey conducted by qualified consultants or archaeological survey conducted by qualified archaeologists.
 Architectural survey products must meet the standards established in "Guidelines for Conducting Historic Resources Surveys in Oregon" (current version).
 A public presentation of survey results is highly recommended.
 Archaeological surveys must generate a survey report and appropriate site and isolate forms required by SHPO.
 The documentation must meet state standards.
 Provide scope of work including reason for survey, reason for property selection, number of properties included, and geographic area.
-Note: Deadlines for RLS - first draft of survey is due by February 1, 2025 and final draft due May 31, 2025. - Intensive Level Survey (ILS) Historical Documentation of building identified in the Reconnaissance Level Survey or other process, or, archaeological survey involving comprehensive survey of all areas within survey boundaries.
+Note: Deadlines for RLS - first draft of survey is due by February 1, 2026 and final draft due May 31, 2026. - Intensive Level Survey (ILS) Historical Documentation of building identified in the Reconnaissance Level Survey or other process, or, archaeological survey involving comprehensive survey of all areas within survey boundaries.
 Architectural survey products must meet the standards required in "Guidelines for Conducting Historic Resources Surveys in Oregon" (current version).
 Archaeology survey must meet state standards and requirements.
 Consultants must meet professional requirements in the Historic Preservation Fund Grant Manual.
 Provide timelines, properties to be documented and reason for the selection of those properties.
 Please explain the Reconnaissance Level Survey or other process that was used to determine the need for ILS, submit RLS or other process documentation.
 Please note if property owners have given permission for the ILS or not.

-Note: Deadlines for ILS first draft of survey is due by February 1, 2025 and final draft due May 31, 2025.
+Note: Deadlines for ILS - first draft of survey is due by February 1, 2026 and final draft due May 31, 2026.